 The Design & Ad Awards began in 1962 and is considered an elite troupe.
 The judges are not at all bashful about calling themselves “picky.”
 Imagine a board full of Simon Cowells assessing your work.

-If you are one of the 16 lucky winners (out of 2,600+), then you have made it into the true ranks of excellence.
+If you are one of the lucky winners, then you have made it into the true ranks of excellence.
 If you are really lucky, then you may win the golden pencil or the ever-so-coveted black pencil.

 What’s not to love about the Clios?
-Not only do you receive a lovely statue, but you get the prestige of knowing you smoked the competition in one of the biggest award programs of its kind (with more than 19,000 applicants).
+Not only do you receive a lovely statue, but you get the prestige of knowing you smoked the competition in one of the biggest award programs of its kind.

 The Clios primarily focus on excellence in design and advertising, but the “Interactive” category covers web design.
 More than 100 judges from 60 different countries will judge your work, but… no pressure!

 The American Advertising Federation is huge!
-Every year, over 40,000 people compete for this prestigious award that includes not only website design, but also TV campaigns, brochures, magazine campaigns, posters, and packaging.
+Every year, over 40,000 people compete for this prestigious award, which includes not only website design but also TV campaigns, brochures, magazine campaigns, posters, and packaging.

 Keep This In Mind…